d-gilles/Tiniworld_ML_Timeseries/README.md

 ### Deploy online
 This repo includes a configuration to setup a gcp environment and deploy the app online.
 If you would like to do that you will need a few things.

 **Install Terraform:**</br> If you haven't already, you'll need to install Terraform on your machine.
-Instructions can be found on the official HashiCorp website.
+Instructions can be found on [the official HashiCorp website](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

 **Set Up Google Cloud Platform (GCP) Project:** </br>
 - Login to gcp or create a account.
 - Create a new project on GCP.
-- Provide the project ID in the .env file as `TF_VAR_PROJECT_ID`
+- Provide the project ID and project region in the .env file as `TF_VAR_PROJECT_ID` and `TF_VAR_REGION`

 **Set Up GCP Authentication:**
 - Create a new Service Account for Terraform in the GCP Console, ensuring that it has sufficient permissions for the resources you'll be managing (usually Project or Owner level).
 - Create and download a JSON key for this Service Account.
 - Set an environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the downloaded JSON key file.
 You can also do this in the .env file, so it will be set just inside this folder.
+- Activate the [**Cloud Resource Manager API**](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com) for your project

 **Run the app online:**</br>
 After doing the steps above, just run `make online` to deploy the app on gcp.